Looking for a way to create a sitemap for your website using Elementor?

 - Images on a particular URL of the site.

-Now that we know what Sitemaps are, let us understand how are they beneficial for our website.
+Now that we know what Sitemaps are, let us understand how they are beneficial for our website.

-- Although Google crawls your website even if you do not have a sitemap, but having a Sitemap helps search engine bots to crawl content faster than they would if you do not have a sitemap.
+- Although Google crawls your website even if you do not have a sitemap, having a Sitemap helps search engine bots crawl content faster than they would if you do not have a sitemap.
 This results in faster indexing of your site’s pages on Google.

 Do you need a Sitemap?